 SQLi is often the result of poor software development practices.
 Therefore, it is only reasonable to start the prevention plan from the source code by letting third-party security experts perform an unbiased code audit.

 Equally important is conducting regular penetration testing to spot red flags and detect the vulnerabilities overseen by scanners and fuzzers.
-For a skilled penetration tester, discovering a SQLi vulnerability is an easy task; moreover, they can explicate the outcome of other potential or existing exploits and offer a remediation plan matching the company’s status quo.
+For a skilled penetration tester, discovering a SQLi vulnerability is an easy task; moreover, they can explicate the outcome of other potential or existing exploits and offer a SQL injection remediation plan matching the company’s status quo.

 SQL injection is a vulnerability so old that it is shameful to know it still poses a threat to modern websites and apps.
 It’s widely popular because of relatively easy implementation, the prevalence of SQL DBMSs, and the immense value of the business data.
 The good news – it’s preventable.
-All it takes is aligning your engineering efforts with the latest security practices, continuous monitoring and inspection, and independent penetration testing to close any remaining gaps.
+All it takes is aligning your engineering efforts with the latest security practices, continuous monitoring and inspection, and independent sql injection testing to close any remaining gaps.

 What’s your experience with combatting SQLi?
 We’d love to know; please share via email or in the comments!